What Termites Are in Georgia?

-Due to their geographic location and favorable climate, Georgia and Tennessee are home to a few main types of termites that infest homes year-round.
+Due to its geographic location and favorable climate, Georgia is home to a few main types of termites that infest homes year-round.

-Georgia and Tennessee are home to several termite species within the drywood and subterranean types.
+Georgia is home to several termite species within the drywood and subterranean types.
 The most common termites in the area include the drywood termite, subterranean termite, and formosan termite, which is the most destructive of all subterranean types.
-Because Georgia and Tennessee have warm and even humid temperatures year-round, termites in these areas are a threat during any season.
+Because Georgia has warm and even humid temperatures year-round, termites in these areas are a threat during any season.

-Both Georgia and Tennessee are known to have subtropical, humid weather during a large portion of the year, which makes for an ideal environment for termites of all kinds.
-Some of the most common species in Georgia and Tennessee area include:
+Georgia has subtropical, humid weather during a large portion of the year, which makes for an ideal environment for termites of all kinds.
+Some of the most common species in Georgia include:

 - Subterranean termite: The most common termite, these termites are cream-colored and cost property owners billions of dollars in damages each year.
 They are attracted to areas of wood that have been softened by rot, and require contact with soil in order to survive, which is why they travel through mud tubes.